November 30, 2012

 Superintendent Torlakson's Team California for Healthy Kids initiative urges students to eat more fresh fruits and vegetables that are locally procured.
 For more information on the federal grant, please visit the

-USDA Farm to School Grants [Note: The preceding hyperlink to the USDA Farm to School Grants is no longer active.]
-Web page.
+USDA Farm to School Grants Web page [Note: the preceding hyperlink to the USDA Farm to School Grants is no longer active.].